 Click Here to download PDF Version of the Application Form

-Candidates will be required to complete the Nomination Form and Nomination Resume along with providing biographical details to the Nominating Committee for insertion in a pamphlet which will be distributed as part of the Annual General Meeting registration kit.
+Candidates will be required to complete the Nomination Form and Nomination Resume along with providing biographical details to the Nominating Committee for insertion in a pamphlet which will be distributed as part of the Annual General Meeting.
 Candidates should include 2 to 3 paragraphs summarizing experiences and qualifications relative to the position and why they are allowing their name to stand in nomination.
 Candidates must be nominated by another member of Me-Dian Credit Union.

 Winnipeg: 303 Selkirk Ave., Winnipeg, MB, R2W 2L8